Setup

 account

-The full Vitally account object, fetched fresh from the Vitally API at the time the webhook fires.
-Use this to get the latest trait values.
+The full Vitally account object, fetched fresh at the time the webhook fires.
+Use this for the latest trait values.

 payload